mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 ### Example 2:

 Input: nums = [10,12,19,14]
-Output: -1
+<br/>Output: -1
-Explanation: There are no two numbers that satisfy the conditions, so we return -1.
+<br/>Explanation: There are no two numbers that satisfy the conditions, so we return -1.

 Constraints: